-No manufacturing or service industry can be productive without a sound production plan.
-Effective planning is fundamental in any business; it's a complex process that covers a wide variety of activities that ensure that materials, equipment and human resources are available to complete the work.
-Production planning is like a roadmap to reach your destination.
-It helps you know where you are going and how long it will take you to get there.
+To maximize productivity, every company needs a sound production plan.
+However, effective planning is a complex process that covers a wide variety of activities to ensure that materials, equipment and human resources are available when and where they are needed.
+Production planning is like a roadmap: It helps you know where you are going and how long it will take you to get there.

-Advantages of an effective production plan and scheduling:
+Here are some advantages of an effective production plan and scheduling.

-- Reduces labour by eliminating wasted time and improving process flow.
+- Reduced labour costs by eliminating wasted time and improving process flow.

-- Reduces inventory costs by reducing the need for safety stocks and excessive work-in-process inventories.
+- Reduced inventory costs by decreasing the need for safety stocks and excessive work-in-process inventories.

-- Improves on-time deliveries of products and services.
+- Improved on-time deliveries of products and services.

 Key factors of a production plan